Saleyha Ahsan: Media and presenting

 In 2008 her short film My Mother’s Daughter won Best European Film at Los Angeles film festival, Pangea.
 In 2018 she appeared on Celebrity Island with Bear Grylls on Channel 4.

 Ahsan has presented a number of programmes for Channel 4 and the BBC on the COVID-19 pandemic, including Dispatches - Coronavirus: Can Our NHS Cope? and What’s It Like to Catch Coronavirus?
 (Channel 4) and The One Show, Panorama, Newsnight, Trust Me I’m a Doctor and Horizon (BBC).
 She has also worked for The Guardian and ITV.
 In mid‑January 2022, Ahsan wrote dismissively about the unfolding British government partygate crisis from the perspective of a doctor working in emergency medicine during the UK COVID-19 pandemic.

 Politics

 Ahsan was a UK European Union Party list candidate for the London constituency in the 2019 European Parliament election.
 She was the Liberal Democrat candidate for the Milton Keynes South constituency in the 2019 general election.
-She is a Liberal Democrat candidate in 2022 elections for Mayor of Newham.
+She was the Liberal Democrat candidate in the 2022 elections for Mayor of Newham.